 Federal and state funding is allocated for future Phases of the project, including Design and Construction.
 Construction costs are estimated at $77,000,000.

 The project is currently under Final Design, with completion of this phase estimated for late 2014.
-The construction is scheduled to begin in early 2015.
+The construction is scheduled to begin in late 2015.